How to Set Elementor Display Condition Based on URL String or Parameters?

 To check the complete feature overview documentation of The Plus Addons for Elementor Display Condition extension, click here.

-Requirement – This extension is a part of The Plus Addons for Elementor, make sure it’s installed & activated to enjoy all its powers.
+Requirement – This extension is a part of The Plus Addons for Elementor.
+Make sure it is installed and activated to enjoy all its powers.

-To add display conditions based on URL, add any Elementor widget on the page.
+To add display conditions based on URL, add any Elementor widget to the page.

 2. Turn on the Display Condition toggle.

-Now you’ll see an option called Keep HTML.
-Enabling this will hide the content in the frontend if the condition is false but it will remain in the HTML (DOM).
+You will see an option called Keep HTML.
+Enabling this will hide the content in the frontend if the condition is false, but it will remain in the HTML (DOM).
+Use this when you need the element to stay in the page structure for layout reasons even when hidden.

-3. After selecting the appropriate option from the Display When dropdown, go to the Rules section, here you have to set the actual display condition.
-You can have one or multiple conditions/rules.
+3. From the Display When dropdown, select the appropriate option, then go to the Rules section.
+Here you set the actual display condition.
+You can add one or multiple conditions.

-4. Then click on the Rule tab.
-Here you’ll find different options under the URL label.
+4. Click the Rule tab.
+Here you will find different options under the URL label.

 How to Set Elementor Display Condition Based on URL String?

-You can easily show or hide content based on a specific URL string.
-This can be used to dynamically display different call to action elements on specific URL strings.
+Show or hide content based on a specific URL string.
+Use this to dynamically display different call-to-action elements on pages whose URL contains a specific path segment.

 Note: These display conditions should be applied to the content in common templates like Header, Footer or Sidebar.